-Our audits of the consolidated financial statements referred to in our report dated January 31, 2000 appearing in the 1999 Annual Report to Shareholders of SeaChange International, Inc. (which report and consolidated financial statements are incorporated by reference in this Annual Report on Form 10K) also included an audit of the financial statement schedule listed in Item 14 (a)(2) of this Form 10-K. In our opinion, this financial statement schedule presents fairly, in all material respects, the information set forth therein when read in conjunction with the related consolidated financial statements.
+Our audits of the consolidated financial statements referred to in our report dated January 31, 2000 appearing in the 1999 Annual Report to Shareholders of SeaChange International, Inc. also included an audit of the financial statement schedule listed in Item 14 (a) (2) of this Form 10-K. In our opinion, this financial statement schedule presents fairly, in all material respects, the information set forth therein when read in conjunction with the related consolidated financial statements.

-/s/PricewaterhouseCoopers LLP Boston, Massachusetts January 31, 2000
+/s/ PricewaterhouseCoopers LLP Boston, Massachusetts January 31, 2000